Jenkins Integration

 Click the Create subscription button to save and enable the webhook for your integration.

-For this use case, the Keptn webhook service sends both the task started
+For this use case, the Keptn webhook service sends both the task started and task finished events to complete the task sequence.

 An example Passive webhook is setting a feature flag where the Third-party webhook receiver can’t send confirmation that it set the flag.